CLCStriders/striders/pages/training.md

 ##### Run Leaders

-Our Run Leaders hold the England Athletics’ Coach in Running Fitness (CiRF) or Leadership in Running Fitness (LiRF) qualifications and are DBS-checked
+Our Run Leaders hold the England Athletics’ Leadership in Running Fitness (LiRF) qualifications and are DBS-checked

 - Tim Brock
 - Andy Brookes